viperproject/gobra-book/src/3-predicates.md

 Predicates are defined with the keyword `pred` and possibly with parameters.
 The body is a single self-framing assertion. <!-- only parameters as variables? -->

-Note that `elements` is recursive, and represents access not only to `acc(&l.Value) && acc(&l.next)` but also to the elements in its tail.
+Note that `elements` is recursive, and represents access not only to `acc(&l.Value) && acc(&l.next)`, but also to the elements in its tail.

-A predicate instance is not equivalent to its body, and we must explicitly exchange between the two with the `fold` and `unfold` statements, which we study next.
+A predicate instance is not equivalent to its body and we must explicitly exchange between the two with the `fold` and `unfold` statements, which we study next.

 ## Constructing predicates with `fold`
 The `fold` statement exchanges the body of a predicate for a predicate instance.
 In the following example we allocate a new list and highlight with `assert`s that the assertion from the body of `elements` holds for `l`.
-With the statement `fold elements(l)` we exchange these for the predicate instance `elements(l)` as a _token_ representing access to the list.
+With the statement `fold elements(l)` we exchange these for the predicate instance `elements(l)` as a token representing access to the list.
 However, `acc(&l.Value)` has been exhaled and we may no longer access `l.Value`:
 ``` go
 {{#include list.go:fold}}